This article tells you about your rights as a tenant after a disaster. This article was written by Texas RioGrande Legal Aid.

 Your landlord is not responsible for loss or damage to your personal belongings.
 If you have renter's insurance, call your insurance company.
 If there is a disaster declaration, apply to the Federal Emergency Management Agency (FEMA) within 60 days of the declaration.
 Call 800.621-FEMA; go to www.fema.gov, or go to a FEMA Disaster Assistance Center.
-FEMA might be able to help replace damaged personal property, such as clothing, household items, furnishings, appliances, tools, and computers.
-FEMA may also cover your moving and storage expenses related to the disaster.
+FEMA may help replace damaged personal property, such as clothing, household items, furnishings, appliances, tools, and computers.
+FEMA may also cover moving and storage expenses related to the disaster.
 If you misuse FEMA funds, you may have to pay FEMA back.
 Be sure to keep your purchase and expense receipts for at least 3 years to prove that you spent FEMA money according to FEMA rules.

 Can I get a loan to make repairs?